Price discrimination

-Price discrimination is a microeconomic pricing strategy where identical or largely similar goods or services are sold at different prices by the same provider in different market segments.
-Price discrimination is distinguished from product differentiation by the more substantial difference in production cost for the differently priced products involved in the latter strategy.
-Price differentiation essentially relies on the variation in the customers' willingness to pay and in the elasticity of their demand.
-For price discrimination to succeed, a firm must have market power, such as a dominant market share, product uniqueness, sole pricing power, etc. All prices under price discrimination are higher than the equilibrium price in a perfectly-competitive market.
-However, some prices under price discrimination may be lower than the price charged by a single-price monopolist.
+Price discrimination, known also by several other names, is a microeconomic pricing strategy whereby identical or largely similar goods or services are sold at different prices by the same provider to different buyers, based on which market segment they are perceived to be part of.
+Price discrimination is distinguished from product differentiation by the difference in production cost for the differently priced products involved in the latter strategy.
+Price discrimination essentially relies on the variation in customers' willingness to pay and in the elasticity of their demand.
+For price discrimination to succeed, a seller must have market power, such as a dominant market share, product uniqueness, sole pricing power, etc.

-The term differential pricing is also used to describe the practice of charging different prices to different buyers for the same quality and quantity of a product, but it can also refer to a combination of price differentiation and product differentiation.
-Other terms used to refer to price discrimination include "equity pricing", "preferential pricing", "dual pricing" and "tiered pricing".
-Within the broader domain of price differentiation, a commonly accepted classification dating to the 1920s is:
+Some prices under price discrimination may be lower than the price charged by a single-price monopolist.
+Price discrimination can be utilized by a monopolist to recapture some deadweight loss.
+This pricing strategy enables sellers to capture additional consumer surplus and maximize their profits while offering some consumers lower prices.

+Price discrimination can take many forms and is common in many industries, such as travel, education, telecommunications, and healthcare.

+Terminology

+Price discrimination is also referred to as differential pricing, equity pricing, preferential pricing, segmented pricing, dual pricing, and tiered pricing.

+"Price fences" are the criteria which segment customers into groups to which differentiated prices can be charged.

+Legality

+Many forms of price discrimination are legal, but in some cases charging consumers different prices for the same goods is illegal.
+For example, in the United States, the Robinson–Patman Act makes price discrimination illegal in certain anti-competitive interstate sales of commodities.

+Types

+Within the broader domain of price differentiation, a common classification dating to the 1920s, is: